el3um4s/strani-anelli-blog/_posts/2021/2021-03-28-floating-window-english/2021-03-28-floating-window-english.md

   - JavaScript
 ---

-This week I picked up [Electron](https://www.electronjs.org/) but something didn't work as expected.
+This week I picked up [Electron](https://www.electronjs.org/) but something didn't work as I expected.
 The latest updates of Construct 3, NodeJS and Electron have generated a bizarre combination: everything works on the first start, but with each subsequent launch of the program something different breaks.
 Now I find myself in the position of having to decide whether to publish some things that no longer concern C3.
 I have to think about it.
 Today I can talk about my latest template: **Floating Window**.

 ![floating animation](https://raw.githubusercontent.com/el3um4s/strani-anelli-blog/master/_posts/2021/2021-03-28-floating-window-english/animation.gif)